wich229/js-adagrams/README.md

 This is shorthand for the command `open coverage/lcov-report/index.html` and will open the coverage report in your default web browser.

 ### Driver Code
 We have provided some driver code for your Adagrams game in the files `wave-1-game.rb`, `wave-2-game.rb`, `wave-3-game.rb`, and `wave-4-game.rb`.
 Running `$ ruby wave-1-game.rb` will begin a command-line game that uses your Adagrams code.
 The boilerplate code will break the first time you run it: working through the waves specified below should create a running version of the game. **Implementing code to make this game run is not a substitute for making the tests pass**.
 It is simply there for you and your pair to reference how the Game may run during each wave, to have better perspective of what your program can do, and to get some practice reading other peoples' code.
-We fully expect you to create the specified methods to specification and making the tests pass.
+We fully expect you to create the specified functions to specification and making the tests pass.

 ### Project Structure
 This repository has a baseline structure for the project which includes several files.
 You will only need to modify one of them: